What's an MBA?

 Despite this positive shift, the research states there’s still further to go to reach gender parity.
 It suggests more effort needs to be made to encourage and support women studying MBAs.

-They involve at least one major project with a real 'client' (25,000 words is common), company visits, exchange programmes and other real-life simulations.
+It involves at least one major project with a real 'client' (25,000 words is common), company visits, exchange programmes and other real-life simulations.
 Most programmes have an entry requirement of 3–5 years of management-related experience before enrolment.

 MBAs are often available as distance-learning, part-time and full-time programmes, or as double qualifications that allow you to spend time in more than one place.